A Questionable Idea: Hacking findParent into Souffle with User Defined Functors

 Thoughts

-• The contract with Souffle is that user defined functions are to be pure. eqfind definitely is not, returning different but consistent results at different points of the execution
+- The contract with Souffle is that user defined functions are to be pure.

-• Semi naive evaluation of the first encoding means that the latest additions to eq are not available.
+are not available.
 This makes unneccesarily stale terms that need to be cleaned up later by the subsumption mechanism.
-It is possible to also query the new_eq relation, but it isn’t obvious to me how this relation is merged into the original, in otherwords which canonical elements win.
+It is possible to also query thenew_eq

-• The naivest operational reading of datalog code is inaccurate.
+, and doesn’t schedule accordingly.
+This also messes up souffles stratification analysis.
+In the second encoding - The naivest operational reading of datalog code is inaccurate.
 Multiple right hand sides are merely syntax sugar for completely separate rules.
 It is within souffle’s rights to decouple these completely.
 What this means is that the adding to the union find is temporally very separate from adding new terms. these terms will therefore often be pretty stale with respect to the union find.

-• Without more control over scheduling, it feels like one can’t count on many invariants, invariants which are necessary for efficiency.
+getting out of sync with each other may be the problem. - Without more control over scheduling, it feels like one can’t count on many invariants, invariants which are necessary for efficiency.
 In the second encoding, that the worst possible join was the one that worked best is evidence of this.

 Bits and Bobbles